DigitalHarborFoundation/pi-portal-v1/src/lessons/html-basics.md

 ## Basic HTML Guidelines

-Here are some basic guidelines to follow as you work in Thimble to build your About Me page:
+Here are some basic guidelines to follow as you work on your page:

 - Remember to close all tags that you open!
 - Write all HTML tags lowercase.